 - The AAFPRS Clinical Investigation Award is presented for smaller projects to be awarded to those surgeons who don’t normally participate in research projects but have smaller, meaningful projects that could contribute to facial plastic surgery.
 These grants are meant to foster continued contribution from members to the field of facial plastic surgery.
 A grant of $2,500 is available.

-In addition, John J. Chi, MD and Myriam Loyo, MD have been presented with the AAFPRS Clinical Research Scholarship.
+John J. Chi, MD has been presented with the AAFPRS Clinical Research Scholarship for year two of his studies.
 Dr. Chi is pursuing a Master of Health Population Sciences at Washington University School of Medicine.
-Dr. Loyo is pursuing a Certificate for the Human Investigator Program at Oregon Health and Science University.

-Please join us in Nashville, TN at the Grants and Awards presentation at the 2016 Fall Meeting this October 6 – 8 to acknowledge and congratulate these individuals.
+Please join us in Phoenix, AZ at the Grants and Awards presentation at the 2017 Annual Meeting this October 26 – 28 to acknowledge and congratulate these individuals.